-Key Brown University Partners
+Key Brown University Faculty & Partners

 Timothy P. Flanigan, MD is Professor of Medicine and Chief of Infectious Diseases at the Alpert Medical School of Brown University in Providence, RI.
 He is internationally recognized for his expertise in the provision of infectious disease care for substance users, including community-based DOT.
 He has published over one hundred-twenty papers related to infectious diseases.
 He has worked internationally in West Africa and Asia in the areas of HIV and TB.
 He has visited Ukraine three times including providing specific HIV training and assessing programs at the invitation of "The Doctors of the World" (now called Healthright), as well as the Clinton Foundation.